 Pond Aeration Benefits All Year Long

-Aeration reduces turnover and reduces the risk of a fall fish kill.
+Aeration reduces turnover & reduces the risk of a fall fish kill

-Shifting water temperature causes turnover.
+A shift in water temperature can cause turnover.
 In the absence of top to bottom circulation, water naturally separates.
 Oxygenated water stays near the surface, while deeper areas contain little to no oxygen.
 Changes in weather cause these separated waters to mix or "turnover."
 Rapid changes in weather can catch fish off guard, leaving them in the wrong place, wrong time.

-Aeration replenishes oxygen and pushes out toxins from water.
+Aeration replenishes oxygen and pushes out toxins from water in winter

-Leaves and dead vegetation from fall begin breaking down, turning to muck.
+Leaves and dead vegetation from fall begin breaking down and turning to muck throughout winter months.
 As waste breaks down, it consumes oxygen.
 In addition, muck releases gases back into water.

-Adding bottom aeration improves water quality and maintains adequate dissolved oxygen levels for fish.
+Adding bottom aeration improves water quality and maintains adequate dissolved oxygen levels for fish in warmer water

 Stagnant, low oxygen water open the door for nutrients to present themselves in unhealthy numbers.
 Both nutrients in water and muck at the bottom trigger algae blooms.
 As water temperatures increase, oxygen levels decrease.

 Natural Waterscapes recommends aeration all year.
 Pond aeration provides unique benefits with the changing seasons.
 They are all equally important to maintain pond balance and improve overall pond health.